irianordaz/aircraft-data-hierarchy/README.md

 # License

-Copyright 2025 The Boeing Company
+Copyright 2025 The Boeing Company.

 This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.